Esri/arcgis-maps-sdk-java-toolkit/arcgis-java-toolkit/README.md

 }
 ```

-The toolkit is open source, so you are also free to clone or download this repository, customize to meet your requirements, and then build and deploy using Gradle.
+The toolkit is open source (licensed under the Apache License Version 2.0), so you are also free to clone or download this repository, customize to meet your requirements, and then build and deploy using Gradle.

 ## Issues